wasafiri/vulcan/docs/future_work/email_template_testing_improvements.md

 - Added authentication strategies with both password and webhook token support
 - Properly handled the RawEmail parameter as expected by Postmark

+## Recent Fixes (May 8, 2025)

+### 8. Fixing Controller Tests Related to Email

+We've fixed several controller-related test issues:

+#### Admin::DashboardController

+- Fixed the incorrect helper method placement that was causing scope-related errors
+- Enhanced the training_requests filter to correctly find applications regardless of status
+- Added debug output to help diagnose future issues
+- Properly organized helper methods into the private section of the controller class
+- This ensured the dashboard counts service worked correctly without relying on fixture data

+#### ConstituentPortal::ApplicationsController

+- Added unique email generation for each test to avoid email uniqueness validation errors
+- Fixed test_should_update_draft_application to include required disability selection fields
+- Updated test to verify that user disability attributes are correctly updated
+- This addressed the underlying validation requirements in the application without changing production behavior

+### 9. Job and Mailer Method Signatures

+- Fixed MedicalCertificationEmailJob and MedicalProviderMailer parameter handling
+- Updated method parameter lists to match expected argument formats
+- Ensured proper ActiveJob parameter serialization

 ## Future Considerations

 1. **Template Testing**: Consider adding direct tests for the `EmailTemplate` model itself